digitalbazaar/bedrock/FEATURES.md

 concatenation and optimization for production sites makes it easy to deploy production sites w/ no manual build process necessary.

-### AngularJS UI Widgets
+### VueJS and Quasar UI Widgets

-Basic Angular UI widgets are available: stackable modals, popovers, navbar hovercard, duplicate ID checker, generic modal alert, common alert display, tabs, bootstrap-styled form inputs, and help toggle.
+Basic UI widgets are available: stackable modals, popovers, navbar hovercard, duplicate ID checker, generic modal alert, common alert display, tabs, bootstrap-styled form inputs, and help toggle.

-A lazy-compilation widget is also available; it can drastically improve initial page and widget-readiness for complex UIs by delaying AngularJS-compilation until it's needed.
+A lazy-compilation widget is also available; it can drastically improve initial page and widget-readiness for complex UIs by delaying compilation until it's needed.

 ## Developer Tooling